Report: Former F1 CEO Bernie Ecclestone Could Purchase Interlagos

 Bernie Ecclestone might have been ousted as CEO, but that doesn’t mean he’s done with Formula One just yet.

-The mayor of Sao Paulo reportedly expects the 86-year-old Brit to make an offer to purchase Autodromo Jose Carlos Pace, which hosts the F1 Brazilian Grand Prix, according to Reuters F1 reporter Alan Baldwin.
+Joao Doria, The mayor of Sao Paulo, reportedly expects the 86-year-old Brit to make an offer to purchase Autodromo Jose Carlos Pace, which hosts the F1 Brazilian Grand Prix, according to Reuters F1 reporter Alan Baldwin.

-However, while that might be mayor Joao Doria’s prediction, Ecclestone apparently isn’t sure whether he will bid on Interlagos.
+But while that might be mayor Doria’s prediction, Ecclestone apparently isn’t sure whether he will bid on Interlagos.

 Should Ecclestone’s predictions be right, that could be the first major move — apart from forcing him to step down — by F1’s new owners to shakeup the way the sport is run.
 Many within the sport think Liberty should purchase some of the circuits where F1 races as a way to increase the series’ profitability.